 Once you have the results, you need to know if your air levels are safe.
 In most cases, it is not always easy to interpret the results.
 If your family has been sick, that illness can create one or two more pollutants.
 Unfortunately, there are no set levels for IAQ.
 Many of the results will have to be sent to a local health agency to discover the cause of your unhealthy air levels.

 Improve Your Indoor Air Quality

 When you have all the results, it is easy to improve your indoor air quality.
 One simple way is by improving the ventilation in your building.
 You can accomplish this by using fans or opening windows.
 A cross breeze is a great way to ventilate your home.
 With good ventilation, you can also cut down on mold.

 Some air cleaners can remove these harmful particles from indoor air.
 You can find a variety of models from tabletop options to bigger units.
 However, some of these systems may not be able to remove all components.

 If you think that monitoring indoor air quality is complicated, you might be right.
 It can be challenging to understand for an untrained person.
 You will want to hire a professional company to help monitor and interrupt your indoor air quality.
-SuperTech Heating & AC in Lutherville-Timonium, MD, is here to help.
+SuperTech Heating & AC in Lutherville-Timonium, MD, is here to help, as we are the area's top HVAC contractor.
 We can assess your indoor air and help you find solutions for a healthier environment.
-In addition to that, we can also help with other home needs, including heating, cooling, and tankless water systems.
+In addition to that, we can also help with other home needs, including heating, cooling, and water heating systems.